OctopusDeploy/docs/docs/security/authentication/active-directory/index.md

 :::note
 **HA Clusters**
 If you are running a HA Octopus Deploy environment, you need to add additional SPN entries for each host you are using.
-Cluster URLs are not required to be included in SPN.
+Cluster/Load Balance URLs are not required to be included as an SPN.
 :::

 For more information about configuration of SPNs [please see this microsoft support article](https://support.microsoft.com/en-us/help/929650/how-to-use-spns-when-you-configure-web-applications-that-are-hosted-on).